 1. USAA SEPARATION CHECKLIST.
 Do you per chance bank with USAA?
 If you don’t you should have been, but that is neither here nor there at this point.
 A good starting point is their Separation Checklist.
-Conveniently the template starts at 6 months and in addition to all kind of information with the provided links that you may not have been thinking about, you can add your own tasks that may not be included, but something you want to complete by a certain date.
-You can easily add and track it with the other things that you are doing.
+Conveniently the template starts at 6 months.
+This includes all kinds of information with the provided links that you may not have been thinking about.
+You can add your own tasks, which is a plus so you can view everything in one list and you can add it to complete for a certain time frame, which was helpful.
+You can easily add and track tasks with the other things that you are doing.

 2. GTPS CLASS.
 This is a requirement mandated by congress, so once you find out you are planning to separate from the military you should sign up for this class promptly.
 When I went through it I was still at the 5 month mark, but some people would be out of the military in 3 weeks from the date they finished the class.
 In my opinion, 3 weeks does not give a lot of time to go through and process some of the information given.
 Although I did not find the Department of Labor 3 day workshop to be helpful to my specific case, there were a lot of things I found out about and researched on my own to get more information.